guinetn/basecamp/readme.md

 Refer to bka_config.png for a global view of the process.

+## Adding a blog item

+* Just create a .md file in /blog folder!
+* Blogs are requested with the github api.
+You won't show local changes.
+Publish!
+* Publish on github to view the blog's files (local server isn't the githup file api!)
 ## Adding a view

 * View contains topics (grouped links) or custom html